-Paarl is home to a unique cultural attraction which is the Afrikaans Language monument which was built here because it is where the foundation of the Afrikaans Language were laid.
+Paarl is home to a unique cultural attraction which is the Afrikaans Language monument which was built here because it is where the foundation of the Afrikaans Language was laid.
 The famous KWV (Co-operative Wine Growers Association) is based in Paarl and it has over 50 wine estates on the Paarl Wine Route.
-Paarl gained international attention when Nelson Mandela walked out of the prison here (where he stayed in a private house on the premises the last 3 years) after 27 years in jail.
+Paarl gained international attention when Nelson Mandela walked out of the prison here (where he stayed in a private house on the premises for the last 3 years) after 27 years in jail.

-Paarl activities includes guided walking tours to see and hear the history of the 17- 19th Centuries magnificent Cape Dutch buildings, scenic drives, cultural Township visits, golf, Polo, Absail, Alpaca weaving studio, hiking trails, excellent restaurants and the Paarl wine route with wine tasting opportunities.
+Paarl activities include guided walking tours to see and hear the history of the 17- 19th Century's magnificent Cape Dutch buildings, scenic drives, cultural Township visits, golf, Polo, Absail, Alpaca weaving studio, hiking trails, excellent restaurants and the Paarl wine route with wine tasting opportunities.